 Arrest: The First 48 Hours

-Cannon Law Firm is dedicated to Fierce Advocacy for those facing Criminal Prosecution.
+CANNON & ASSOCIATES is dedicated to Fierce Advocacy for those facing Criminal Prosecution.
 It is crucial you contact an experienced Oklahoma Criminal Defense Attorney, if you have been arrested for any criminal allegation.
 You need a Fierce Advocate to defend your rights, your property, and your freedom.
 This page is an overview of what to do after you have been arrested, specifically within the first 48 hours after arrest.

 I’ve Been Arrested, What Do I Do Now?